kblankenstein/ww2database/README.md

-A React project by Kimberly Blankenstein
+A personal React project by Kimberly Blankenstein